-These hand painted block signs were a breeze to make, so I will be making them for gifts and decor all year.
+These hand-painted block signs were a breeze to make, so I will be making them for gifts and decor all year.
 I think the next one I make will be with a hashtag for something totally custom.
 This past weekend I hosted a painting class to paint some of these signs.
 Now I wanted to share the fun online.

 I first downloaded and printed out the word design for each sign and measured it.
-I added an inch and a half to the word’s width measurement to allow 3/4″ on both sides.
+Then I added an inch and a half to the word’s width measurement to allow 3/4″ on both sides.
 That was the measurement I used when cutting each block sign off my two by four board.

-After 30 minutes I sanded the painted block with 220 grit sand paper.
+After 30 minutes I sanded the painted block with 220 grit sandpaper.
 I sanded more off the corners to look worn and rustic.
 Since the stain can be seen through the light paint it looks vintage and rustic.
 Now I am ready to trace my word.

 The tracing paper I used was graphite.

-With the word design paper I center and form it around the board before adding the graphite paper, so that I can keep everything in place as I trace.
+With the word design paper, I center and form it around the board before adding the graphite paper, so that I can keep everything in place as I trace.
 Some people like to cut out the word to the board size, however that adds an extra step.
-Extra steps I avoid at all costs, but do it which way you like best.
+Extra steps I avoid at all costs but do it which way you like best.

 Now insert the graphite paper with the transfer side towards the block and cover with the design paper in the cupped shape over the top.
-I use a regular ball point pen to trace the letter’s outline onto the block.
+I use a regular ballpoint pen to trace the letter’s outline onto the block.

-The last thing to do to finish your block sign is to fill in the traced letters, since I used an oil based Sharpie paint marker it was easy and quick.
+The last thing to do to finish your block sign is to fill in the traced letters since I used an oil-based Sharpie paint marker it was easy and quick.
 However, you could use paint to fill in the letters.